 “I’ve always loved to fight for divides and human rights.
 It hasn’t always been easy for women with tight curly textures.”
 Nubia has studied many different hair textures and techniques from around the world.
 She is particularly fond of the communal aspect of hair care present in many African cultures where “…even men would be involved in the process.”

-As a Deva and Ouidad certified educator, she has had the opportunity to travel the world and teach as well as learn about the latest in hairstyling techniques.
+As a Ouidad certified educator, she has had the opportunity to travel the world and teach as well as learn about the latest in hairstyling techniques.

 Tips and favorite products?

 For curlies who are struggling with moisture, Nubia recommends that you prime the hair before adding styling products to avoid disrupting the moisture and encourage humidity resistance.
 If priming isn’t something you’re interested in, which is one of her favorite products to use on clients at the moment.

 Another favorite is her trusty diffuser.
 For Type 4 clients, Nubia reveals that the trick for the best results is to wait to diffuse your hair, allowing it to partially air dry (about 25 percent)– then go in with the diffuser.